katlizf/ecommerce-app/README.md

 # Weebs-R-Us!

-An anime e-commerce web application where users can create an account to login/logout, browse items and add to cart, and purchase items.
+An anime e-commerce web application where users can create an account, login/logout of their account, browse items and add to cart, and purchase items.

 # Technologies Used